 Staying in cleaning mode throughout the day definitely helps cut down on clutter and chaos.
-My kids also do a simple walk through of the their chore lists before they are allowed any after school free time.
+My kids also do a simple walk-through of their chore lists before they are allowed any after-school free time.
 Their tasks include simple things like emptying trash cans and picking up our school area.

 Remember though, kids learn by example.
 If you’re picking up after yourself, eventually they will be too!